tethyrplays/tethyrplays/campaign/index.md

 <a name="001"></a>
 **"Lost Mine of Phandelver"** with DM Nicole
-<br />Thursdays bi-weekly via Roll20 & Discord
+<br />Thursdays weekly via Roll20 & Discord
 <br />Playing as [Aarden Falknor](/character)
 <br /><i class="fas fa-book-open"></i> [Read the Session Recaps](/campaign/2021-lmop-with-dm-nicole)

 <div class="notation">
 <span class="quote">&ldquo;</span>The Rockseeker brothers — a trio of dwarves — have recruited adventurers to the rough-and-tumble frontier town of Phandalin to locate the lost, wondrous and magical Wave Echo Cave mine.
 </div>

 ---